JonathanVaughan/project/README.md

 * Databases

 ## Plan for Project
 For my project I chose to make a Pizza Delivery application that would allow the user to enter their details and order a pizza.
 There are 2 SQL tables one of them contains the Stock, the purpose of this table is to match the entered PizzaID and display the name of that pizza.
-The other table is the Orders table, the purpose of this table is to take in the customers details and what pizza number they would like to then display their order on the home page.
+The other table is the Orders table, the purpose of this table is to take in the customers details and what pizza number they would like, to then display their order on the home page.

 ## Project Tracking
-To track the development of my progress I used a Kanban Trello Board, using this helped me track each stage of my project and see which sections i had completed or still needed working on improving my overall efficiency and not spending time trying to workout where I left off yesterday.
+To track the development of my progress I used a Kanban Trello Board, using this helped me track each stage of my project and see which sections i had completed or still needed working on, improving my overall efficiency and not spending time trying to workout where I left off yesterday.
 In the Trello Board I added a section for user storys under project tracking these were requested for the project, I then broke them down and turned them into tasks for my board that could be completed.
 #### Before Completion
 ![](Documents/TrelloBoard.PNG)